WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 #### (Updated) Overwatch 2: Season 2 solution patch

 ###### Rocket Punch
+*For referrence: Empowered Punch deals 50% more damage, not 100% more damage*
 - Damage range redistributed to be more consistently rewarding for landing the punch as opposed to the Wall Slam.
   - Impact from (15 - 30) to (25 - 50)
   - Wall Slam from (20 - 40) to (10 - 30)